jrihon/puckers/README.md

 ```
 Pucke.rs help menu :
             --peptide  NUM : to generate torsion angles for peptide-like systems
             --fivering NUM : to generate torsion angles for five-membered ring systems
             --sixring  NUM : to generate torsion angles for six-membered ring systems
             --rad          : to convert torsion angles from degrees (default) to radians
-            --help (or -h) to print this menu.
+            -h or --help   : to print this menu. "
 ```

 #### Torsion angles